h5md/h5md/draft.rst

 File format
 -----------

-A H5MD file is stored in the `HDF5 file format`_ version 0 or later.
-It is recommended to store H5MD files in the HDF5 file format version 2, which includes the implicit tracking of the creation and modification times of the file and of each of its objects.
+H5MD structures are stored in the `HDF5 file format`_ version 0 or later.
+It is recommended to use the HDF5 file format version 2, which includes the implicit tracking of the creation and modification times of the file and of each of its objects.

 .. _HDF5 file format: http://www.hdfgroup.org/HDF5/doc/H5.format.html